getbubblenow/javicle/docs/running.md

 jtrim /tmp/input-file.mp4 /tmp/output-5s.mp4 0 5
 ```

-There is a command-line tool for every operation except for `overlay` and
+There is a command-line tool for every operation except for `overlay`,
-`ken-burns`, which are more complex.
+which is more complex.
 Pull requests welcome.

 ## Help
 All commands accept a `-h` / `--help` option, this will print information about